-Highly Effective Teams are Vital to Organizations
+Highly Effective Teams Are Vital to Organizations

 Research last year from the Human Capital Institute on “Designing Effective Teams” showed the following: